 Immigrants held in detention centers are often forced to navigate complex immigration laws and procedures without legal representation as it is difficult to obtain counsel while incarcerated.
 Moreover, as a result of their detention, they are more likely to lose their cases, as it is much more difficult to adequately prepare for a hearing from behind bars.
 Finally, they are also often left unable to provide for their families as their detention may result in the loss of income, housing, and healthcare.

-average bond amount issued by the San Francisco immigration court in 2018.
+median bond amount set by California immigration courts in 2018.

 Any non-citizen without legal status can be detained by Immigration and Customs Enforcement and processed for removal from the United States.
 The vast majority of these people, however, have both a right to a hearing--to challenge their removal--and the right to have a bond set.
-Because of a backlog in immigration cases and the complexity of the immigration system, if a detained person cannot pay the average $5,000 bond, they may spend years in detention awaiting the conclusion of their proceedings.
+Because of a backlog in immigration cases and the complexity of the immigration system, if a detained person cannot pay the median $14,000 bond, they may spend years in detention awaiting the conclusion of their proceedings.
 In 2018, only 35.5% of detainees are even granted bond.

 Immigration detention is jail.
 In 2014, 599 immigrants were being held in the three county jails in Northern California which contract with immigration authorities.
 Immigration detention centers limit movement, visitation, food, recreation, and access to the outside world; people in detention are confined to cells, are forced to wear uniforms, and are often held alongside people serving time for criminal convictions.
 Detention centers sometimes employ solitary confinement and, what human rights organization have called, excessive use of restraints and lack of access to healthcare and exercise.